Brittney Griner supporters plan pot ‘smoke out’ outside Russian Embassy

 Eidinger told The Washington Post that protesters will also bring flags with green pot leaves and a 50-foot inflatable joint with a message about Griner.
 He also plans to throw marijuana leaves onto the Russian Embassy grounds.

-Griner, who plays for the Phoenix Mercury, has been held in detainment in Russia since February, arrested days after the Kremlin began its war against neighboring Ukraine.
+Griner, who plays for the Phoenix Mercury, has been held in detainment in Russia since February, arrested one week before the Kremlin began its war against neighboring Ukraine.

 The Biden administration says it has made Griner’s case, along with that of another Russian-held American, former U.S. Marine Paul Whalen, one of its top priorities, saying that both individuals are wrongfully detained.